top of page

 Will Sprays Fix the Problem?

-Surface sprays may
+Surface sprays may:

-• kill visible ants,
+• Kill visible ants

-• reduce activity briefly,
+• Reduce activity briefly

 But they do not eliminate the nest.
+In fact, spraying can:

-• cause the colony to split
+• Cause the colony to split

-• push ants deeper into wall cavities
+• Push ants deeper into wall cavities

-• make the problem harder to locate and treat.
+• Make the problem harder to locate and treat

 Without addressing nest location and moisture sources, carpenter ants often return.

 Carpenter ants aren't eating your house, but they may be telling you something important about it.
-They stay where moisture is present, timber is suitable and where conditions quietly support them.
+They stay where moisture is present, timber is suitable, and where conditions quietly support them.

 Effective control isn't about blame or cleanliness.
-It is about finding the nest, fixing the conditions and treating the problem properly.
+It is about finding the nest, fixing the conditions, and treating the problem properly.

-If you suspect carpenter ants, a professional inspection can determine whether damage is present, ants are nesting and what environmental factors are keeping them there.
+If you suspect carpenter ants, a professional inspection can determine whether damage is present, ants are nesting, and what environmental factors are keeping them there.

-timber damage from carpenter ants
+Timber damage from carpenter ants

 Structural damage caused by carpenter ants is often underestimated, because it's slow, hidden and doesn't look dramatic at first.
 But over time, it can have real structural, financial and safety impacts, especially if moisture issues aren't addressed.